Skip to main content

 • What are the admission rates?

 ATM (2022/23), we do not impose any quotas on the specialisations in astrophysics and environment and earth sciences, i.e. if you meet the formal requirements you will be admitted.
-There might be quotas on the financial mathematics stream.
+There are quotas on the Computer vision and robotics stream and there might be quotas on the financial mathematics stream.
 You may have to contact central admission for details on this.

 • I am not interested in physics or another specialisation, but in data analysis in … Can I do the course without the specialisation?